-Dr John Dixon, author of these notes on Scientific Writing, has kindly provided them as a pdf handbook: Notes on Effective Scientific Writing.
+Dr John Dixon, author of these notes on Scientific Writing, has kindly provided them as a handbook: Notes on Effective Scientific Writing (download as a PDF).

 The ACS Style Guide.
 A Manual for Authors and Editors.
 1997., 2nd Edition.
 Editor: Janet S. Dodd.
 Washington, DC, American Chemical Society.

 Alley, M. 1996.
 The Craft of Scientific Writing.
 Third Edition, New York, Springer-Verlag.